 Although you can screw the freewheel on by hand, just by turning the sprockets clockwise, when you want to remove it, the sprockets don't help, because the freewheel's ratchet mechanism lets it spin freely counterclockwise.
 To remove a freewheel requires a special tool, commonly called a "freewheel puller" or "freewheel extractor", to grab hold of the core of the freewheel.

 This tool is a splined unit that may be mounted in a vise or turned with a wrench.
-The splines engage matching splines in the interior (non-rotating) part of the freewheel body.
+The splines engage matching splines in the interior (always rotates with the wheel) part of the freewheel body.
 Different brands of freewheels have used different spline patterns, but there is a recent tendency to standardize on the Shimano pattern.